Road Conditions

 Moose Island Road All weather gravel OPEN

 Hay Camp Road Dirt-AWD or 4x4 recommended.
 No trailers.
-CLOSED
+OPEN

 Salt Plains Access Road All weather gravel.
 Trailers not recommended.
-CLOSED
+OPEN

 Parson's Lake Road Dirt- AWD or 4x4 recommended.
 No trailers.
-CLOSED
+Open, conditional to environmental factors – fallen trees may make the road impassable

 Map of Current Road Conditions